-Blind Brook High School along with 30 other High Schools and 11 Junior High/Middle Schools in Westchester and Rockland Counties is continuing a Student Assistance Program for the 2014-2015 school year.
-This program is funded by the NYS Office of Alcoholism and Substance Abuse Services through the Westchester County Department of Community Mental Health, the school district, and by corporate and private donations.
-The program will provide alcohol, tobacco, and other drug prevention activities and counseling services to students.
-The program will also provide early identification of students who are experiencing alcohol and other drug related problems, including students who may be involved in bullying situations and problem gambling.
+Blind Brook Middle and High School, along with 44 other secondary schools in Westchester County, is continuing the Student Assistance/Project SUCCESS Program and other substance abuse prevention programming for the current school year.
+The programs are funded by the NYS Office of Alcoholism and Substance Abuse Services through the Westchester County Department of Community Mental Health, the federal Center for Substance Abuse Prevention grant to the Blind Brook Community Coalition, the school district, and by corporate and private donations.
+The program will provide alcohol, tobacco, vaping, and other drug prevention activities and counseling services to students including early identification of students experiencing, or at high risk for, substance related problems, and students involved in bullying situations and problem gambling.
 It is anticipated that this combination of services will accomplish the following goals:

 - prevent the development of alcohol, tobacco, and other drug abuse among students

 - reduce the incidence of alcohol and other drug related problems among students

 - improve school performance and attitudes toward school among program participants

 Monique Tricarico will serve as the Student Assistance Counselor at Blind Brook High School and the Prevention Coordinator at Blind Brook Middle School.
 She will be working full time in the district and will have evening hours available to see parents and meet with community groups.
 Mrs. Tricarico is a Mental Health Counselor and Credentialed Alcohol and Substance Abuse Counselor with previous experience working with adolescents, and specialized training in prevention and early intervention strategies with adolescents at risk of having substance or gambling related problems.
 She is being paid and supervised by Student Assistance Services Corporation, the coalition, and the school.